01/02/2019 – Ongoing

 As a use-case, we are going to focus on a multi-platform BLAS library (CLBlast) since it provides two different implementations of GEMM and several tunable parameters.
 A sfor experimental setup, we are planning to validate the identified approach on two differentGraphics Processing Unit (GPU) architectures: a high-end NVIDIA GPU and an embedded and power-efficient ARM Mali GPU.

-Embedded systems, Graphics processors, Machine learning, Parallel algorithms
+Keywords: Embedded systems, Graphics processors, Machine learning, Parallel algorithms

 Funded by: Free University of Bozen-Bolzano